-Compensation is incredibly important because families may face mounting medical expenses and increased long-term care costs related to the abuse and neglect.
+Compensation is incredibly important because families may face mounting medical expenses and increased long-term care costs related to abuse and neglect.
 Further, the victims themselves may suffer from significant pain and suffering due to preventable injuries or abuse.
-In the most tragic scenarios, families must deal with costs related to funeral planning in addition to the loss of their loved one.
+In the most tragic scenarios, families must deal with costs related to funeral planning in addition to the loss of their loved ones.

 In order to get adequate compensation for the abuse and neglect your loved one suffered, you will need a Rochester nursing home abuse attorney to pursue justice for your loved one.